getkirby/staticache/README.md

 })();
 ```

-If you want to use the PHP loader, we recommend to use it together with header support (see below).
+If you want to use the PHP loader, we recommend using it together with header support (see below).
 Storing the headers increases performance by a bit and also gives you more accurate responses.

 ### Header support